Luminiscental/Chess/README.md

 # Chess

 A chess engine / CLI interface in haskell.
+Currently WIP, working on the base engine before the interface.